DIAGNijmegen/picai_eval/README.md

 # Probability for Performance(Panel of readers) > Performance(AI): p = 0.8 (approximately)
 ```

-The predictions shown above (0.92, 0.23, ..., 0.95 and 5, 4, ..., 2 etc.) are **predictions**, not performance metrics.
-The predictions for the readers should be thresholded (e.g. PI-RADS ≥ 3 or PI-RADS ≥ 4), while the predictions for the algorithm should be confidences between 0 and 1.
-These could for example be obtained from the evaluation pipeline:
+Note, the numbers shown above (0.92, 0.23, ..., 0.95 and 5, 4, ..., 2 etc.) are **predictions** (i.e. likelihood score predicted per case), not performance metrics (e.g. AUROC, AP).
+All radiologist predictions must be binarized (e.g. thresholded at [PI-RADS](https://www.europeanurology.com/article/S0302-2838(19)30180-0/fulltext) ≥ 3 or [PI-RADS](https://www.europeanurology.com/article/S0302-2838(19)30180-0/fulltext) ≥ 4), while all predictions for the algorithm must be likelihood scores between 0 and 1 inclusive.
+Predictions be obtained from the evaluation pipeline, as follows:

 ```python
 from picai_eval import Metrics